 In vowel chart mid position, between front and back, as well as low and high vowels, there is a speech sound central quality.
 Some phonetic scripts may interpret this mid for the shwa.

-Emily Dickinson’s handwritten ε is as the Greek epsilon.
+The handwritten ε is as the Greek epsilon.
 We can see it is not to represent the shwa, but it can be a mark for vowel length and height, in relation to the central quality.
 It is as a precursor shape, with modern phonetic scripts.

 Might there be a connection between the epsilon and manuscript big letters?
 Let us consider a fragment of the poem Success as edited by Johnson.

 Not one of all the purple Host